HarshGrandeur/NLP-WindowsChatAssistant/README.md

 your voice.
 You must specify the thing you want ot know about by saying "What is 'keyword'".
 It searches the wikipedia and says and displays the first 5 lines.
 Apart from this, it talks to you normally like you can say 'Hello' and realted stuff.

 You can open Windows applications by saying Open followed by the appllication name.
-For example, if you say open notepad, it will open Notepad.
+For example, if you say open notepad, say "open 'Notepad'" and
+it will open Notepad.

 Note: You will have to change the location of the applicaion based on your application location, in the python code.